Build Buf images – Overview

 You can strip each of these:

 In general, we don't recommend stripping them, as this information can be useful for various operations.
-Source code info, however, takes up a lot of additional space (generally ~5x more space), so if you know you don't need this data, it can be useful to leave it out.
+Source code info, however, takes up a lot of additional space (about ~5x more), so if you know you don't need this data, it can be useful to leave it out.

 Remove ImageFileExtension